-If you have specific program questions or would like an accommodation not listed, contact us at 612.225.6390 or e-mail email@example.com.
+If you have specific questions or need an accommodation not listed below, please contact us at 612.225.6390 or email@example.com.

-To purchase tickets for access performances, use the access filter on the calendar or call the Box Office at 612.377.2224.
-To purchase an ASL, Audio Described and/or Open Caption season ticket package, call the Season Ticket Office at 612.225.6238.
+To purchase tickets for accessible performances, use the accessibility filter on the performance calendar or call the Box Office at 612.377.2224.
+To purchase an accessible season ticket package (ASL interpretation, audio description or open captioning), call the Season Ticket Office at 612.225.6238.

 Programs by request

-We offer ASL interpretation, audio description and open captioning upon request for discussions, concerts and special events, or any play that runs less than two weeks.
+We offer ASL interpretation, audio description and open captioning upon request for discussions, concerts, special events or any play that runs less than two weeks.
 Requests must be received at least two weeks in advance.
 Services are subject to availability and provided at the discretion of the Guthrie.

 Support for arts organizations

 Our seating charts for the Wurtele Thrust Stage and McGuire Proscenium Stage indicate seat locations reserved for patrons using wheelchairs as well as seats with removable armrests.
 We make every attempt to seat up to three companions in adjacent or nearby seats.
 Wheelchair and accessible seat locations in the Dowling Studio are determined by the seating configuration for each production.

 A limited number of wheelchairs are available to be borrowed on a first-come, first-served basis from the Concierge Desk in the Level One lobby.

 Patrons who are deaf or hard of hearing